 While choosing a name, keep in mind that it needs to be unique and brandable.
 It’s the first step in defining your brand personality and communicating what your brand stands for.

-The next thing on your business startup checklist is to decide on the right legal entity type for your business.
+Another early item on your business startup checklist is to decide on the right legal entity type for your business.
 This is an important decision to make as it can affect your personal liability, taxation arrangements, and more.

 Some of the business structures that you can choose from include:

 The major difference between the two arrangements is that the former gives limited liability to all the owners.
-In Limited Partnerships, only one partner gets unlimited liability while the others get limited liability.
+In limited partnerships, only one partner gets unlimited liability, while the others get limited liability.

 This type of business structure is suitable for those who want to keep their liabilities separate from the liabilities of the company.
 It also offers different arrangements, each of which has different guidelines for the separation of liabilities.